Unwrapped (album): Content

 The album is a departure in sound from Estefan's previous works.
 The album was recorded live, unlike any of her other studio albums.
 There is less reverb on Estefan's vocals, to create an intimate feeling.
 The album is acoustic and is designed to feel like an unplugged album.
 This is the first Estefan album to not feature a brass section.

 Estefan worked with notable artists on the album; Stevie Wonder played harmonica and sang on "Into You," while Chrissie Hynde appeared on "One Name".
 "Hoy," which became one of Estefan's most successful singles, was written by Peruvian singer-composer Gian Marco and contains several Peruvian folk music elements.

 The album uses the theme of unwrapping herself to the world in the lyrics, recording, and artwork.
 The picture on the back cover is actually Estefan's back.
 Next to the title, "Into You," there is a pink line that runs down to the bottom, which is the scar from her back surgery when she broke her back in 1990.
 The picture above the "I Will Always Need Your Love" lyrics is Gloria holding hands with her husband Emilio, for whom the song was written, likewise, the picture of the hand pointing to the lyrics to "You" is Gloria's daughter, Emily.

 Promotion

 To promote the album, Estefan launched the American tour Live & Re-Wrapped Tour which was made after her Live & Unwrapped performances at Caesars Palace in Las Vegas.

-In addition, Estefan released a remix EP under the name of Unwrapped: Remixes, the EP was a Bonus Promo CD that was available with purchase of the Live & Unwrapped DVD during Pay Per View broadcasts and purchases of the DVD at shows during the Live & Re-Wrapped Tour.
+In addition, Estefan released a remix EP under the name of Unwrapped: Remixes; the EP was a Bonus Promo CD that was available with purchase of the Live & Unwrapped DVD during pay-per-view broadcasts and purchases of the DVD at shows during the Live & Re-Wrapped Tour.

+Critical reception

+Writing for USA Today, Elysa Gardner found that Unwrapped "reaffirms [Estefan's] status as one of pop's most resourceful survivors.
+Though she lacks the vocal color, range and attitude required of a true diva, Estefan retains an affinity for mixing Latin, folk, adult-contemporary and world music textures into a robust but digestible stew."
+AllMusic editor David Jeffries felt that Unwrapped "stumbles over itself trying to put Estefan's emotional lyrics up front [...]
+Without even a hint of levity, sitting through the whole album feels like an exhausting open-mic night at the coffee shop [...]
+Covering up the underdeveloped writing with sonic overkill, it is as least interesting and a good setup for the expected "return-to-form" album."